 As noted, the DC Council holds both performance and oversight hearings every spring as they prepare to examine next year's budget.
 This is an easy way to get involved in the process.
-You may sign up to speak to the council at these hearings.
+You may sign up to speak to the Council at these hearings.
 The Council is divided into a number of committees, which have oversight over specific agencies.

-You might choose to get involved with groups that advocate directly on budget issues, such as the Fair Budget Coalition (www.fairbudget.org).
+You might choose to get involved with groups that advocate directly on budget issues, such as the Fair Budget Coalition (www.fairbudget.org), an umbrella group made up of nonprofits and advocacy organizations.